Yemen's Houthis say they shot down Saudi helicopter, pilots killed: spokesman

 DUBAI (Reuters) - Yemen’s Houthi movement said it shot down a Saudi Apache helicopter near the border with Saudi Arabia on Friday, killing its two pilots.

-“A Saudi Apache helicopter was shot down by a surface-to-air missile... and its two pilots were killed as it was completely burned,” the group’s military spokesman, Yahya Assiri, said in a Twitter post.
+“A Saudi Apache helicopter was shot down by a surface-to-air missile... and its two pilots were killed as it was completely burned,” the group’s military spokesman, Yahya Sarea, said in a Twitter post.

 There was no immediate confirmation from a Saudi-led coalition that has been battling the group for more than four years.